 Part 3 of eBike Conversions For Beginners series

-Continuing the series of eBike conversions for beginners, in this DIY guide we will be looking at converting your existing bike to an electric pedal assist or throttle-only bike using a rear wheel hub motor eBike conversion kit.
+Continuing the series of eBike conversions for beginners, in this DIY guide we will be looking at converting your existing or newly acquired secondhand bike to an electric pedal assist or throttle-only bike using a rear wheel hub motor eBike conversion kit.

 Completing an eBike conversion using a rear wheel hub kit can be completed in 5 relatively easy stages.

 This is part 3 of eBike Conversions for Beginners.
 If you are a complete beginner to eBike conversions it is strongly advised that you read or at least skim Part 1 An introduction to eBike conversions as it covers topics such as safety considerations that you need to think about particularly regarding hub wheel motor conversions.